AeroMAPS/AeroMAPS/_sources/books/documentation_gui.md

 ## Reference settings

-COMPLETE (and choose between the two following levers)
+The different default settings for using the interface are detailed in the following, both for the *Discovery mode* and the *Scenarios mode*.

+### *Discovery mode*

+In this mode, the user can play with different sliders corresponding roughly to the AeroMAPS architecture.
+On the one hand, aviation settings are provided for modeling the air transport evolution through the air traffic, aircraft fleet and operations, and aircraft energy.
+On the other hand, environmental settings are given via climate and energy assumptions and allocations choices.

+#### Air traffic

+For making assumptions on air traffic evolution, the user can directly define mean air traffic growth rates on the period 2020--2050 for the four considered markets in the model: passenger short-range, passenger medium-range, passenger long-range and freight.
+By default, these values are fixed to 3% per year, i.e. values close to aviation industry's projections {cite}`atagwaypoint`.

-Finally, as mentioned previously, the global Covid-19 outbreak has significantly disrupted global air traffic in 2020.
-The consequences of the latter are likely to disrupt global traffic for several years.
+Moreover, by default, a modeling of Covid-19 epidemic is included.
+It significantly disrupted global air traffic in 2020 and its consequences are likely to disrupt global traffic for several years.
 To take account of this epidemic, this option incorporates a 66% decline in traffic in 2020 compared with 2019 and a return to the 2019 level by 2024 according to
 <a href="https://www.iata.org/contentassets/6dfc19c3fdce4c9c8d5f1565c472b53f/2020-09-29-02-fr.pdf" target="_blank">IATA</a>.